TSA Guides

 What is the TSA?

 The Thinking Skills Assessment (TSA) is an examination that tests general problem-solving critical thinking skills and verbal reasoning skills.
-It is primarily used by the University of Oxford, referred to as TSA Oxford, for a variety of courses, from Geography to Psychology.
-A small number of courses at UCL require the test but are no longer used by the University of Cambridge (the Land Economy course had used the admissions test until 2022).
+It is primarily used by the University of Oxford, referred to as TSA Oxford, for a variety of courses, including PPE, Economics & Management and Psychology.

 The TSA Oxford has two variations.
 The majority of courses will require you to complete two sections, Section 1 and Section 2, although there are two exceptions to this which only require you to complete Section 1.